03kalven/cloudmask/README.md

 This repository contains all the code to train and use the cloudMask model.

 A breakdown of the files and folders:
-- The "data" folder contains a sample of training and testing data
+- "data" contains a sample of training and testing data
-- The "save_cloudModel" folder contains the trained model's weights
+- "save_cloudModel" contains the trained model's weights
 - "model.py" holds the model's architecture and loss function
 - "predict.ipynb" is a Jupyter Notebook that allows users to quickly create a cloud mask for a given MDGM image.
 Automatically applies smooth tiling processes.
 Can additionally create file directories of many predictions for larger jobs.
 - "training.ipynb" contains all the necessary elements to train the cloudMask model